 Submission: Your document should be in PDF format and is limited to a maximum of 10 pages, no cover sheet.
 Use Times Roman 12 point type with normal margins, 1.5 line spacing.
 Submit the paper via Canvas.
 If you worked with a partner, both of you are required to submit to Canvas, and ensure both of your names are on it.
 Note the page limit includes screenshots and visualizations you may have produced while using Tableau.

 Acknowledgments: Tableau’s data visualization software is provided through the Tableau for Teaching program.
 We thank Tableau for making the system available to students in class.

 The purpose of this assignment is to provide you with further experience in analyzing and understanding mutlivariate data sets.
 The particular focus of this assignment is a data set that is rich with textual data.
 It is a document collection that consists of a set of product reviews of a Samsung TV from amazon.com.
-The data set is in xml format and available on t-square.
+The data set is the files section on Canvas.

 First, think about the kind of information that you would want to learn from this data.
 Put yourself in the shoes of a consumer.
 What things about the TV sets would you want to know?
 Push past the simple “Is it a good TV?” question.